juma-h/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 # Web infrastructure design

-Project done during **Full Stack Software Engineering studies** at **ALX**.
-It aims to learn about how to design a Web Infrastructure.
+Project done during at **ALX**.
+This has the aim of learning web infrastructure.

 ## Key concepts
 * Network basics